Quick Start

 };

-Frontend Setup
+TalkerClient Setup

 import { TalkerClient } from '@talker-network/talker-sdk';

-// Get credentials from your backend
+// Use credentials obtained from TalkerAdmin

 // Initialize client - connection starts automatically